Avoiding Lead in 💊 Supplements/ Vitamins

 -Healthforce Truly Natural Vitamin C acerola was 23 ppb in Nov 2020.

--Nova Scotia Organics acerola caplets at .01 ug.
+-Nova Scotia Organics acerola caplets: .01 ug.
 They also make children’s chewables but I didn’t like the additional ingredients in both products.

--Mary Ruth’s Liquid Morning Multivitamin, Raspberry.
-I didn’t see the date of the COA but the expiration for he product tested was 6/2022.
-A serving of 1 fl oz = 29.6 mL.
+-Mary Ruth Organics will send a non- official test results documents but you must send the lot number of the product, meaning you have to buy it without knowing the level beforehand.
+Mary Ruth’s Liquid Morning Multivitamin, Raspberry: A serving of 1 fl oz = 29.6 mL.
 0.106 ppm = 0.106 ug/ml.
 So one serving is 0.106ug/ml * 29.6ml = 3 ug.
 That’s a lot of lead (six times prop 65 serving limit).
 For reference, the prop 65 warning is 0.5 ug per serving.
 The FDA recommends women of childbearing age consume less than 8.8 ug of lead per day from all dietary sources.
 It was also a bit suspect that their COA are internally created and aren’t third party.
 After following up with this COA, customer service said they shouldn’t have shared it.
+I didn’t see the date of the COA but the expiration for the product tested was 6/2022.

 Tips for Absorbing Less Lead: